Package 'randtoolbox'

 Value

-a vector with stirling numbers.
+a vector with stirling numbers or a matrix with permutations.

 Author(s)